mm6234/Capybara/README.md

 http://127.0.0.1:6969/
 ```
 You should see a Capybara string.
 Running the API again would not make a difference (using CREATE TABLE IF NOT EXISTS).

-## Setting up the Environment for Frontend
+## Setting up the Environment for Client
 * Step 1: Install [Node.js](https://nodejs.org/en/download).
 * Step 2: Once installed run ```npm install http-server -g``` in your terminal.
 * Step 3: Go to the directory where the frontend files are present in the terminal.
 * Step 4: Now run the command ```http-server```.
 * Step 5: Access the frontend on your browser using the URL- ```localhost:8080```.
 * Note the Capybara API must be running before you access the frontend

 ## API Documentation

 ### Retrieve the Doctor's Info Based on the Doctor's ID